 It’s a strange time to be a legit soprano, isn’t it?
 Finding legit soprano musical theatre songs isn’t hard — all of the grand Golden Age shows are littered with gorgeous tunes for high voices.
 But when you scan the current Broadway landscape…well, you probably won’t find many composers writing with a legit sound in mind.

 You might also like:

 But never fear, beloved sopranos!
 You don’t have to be stuck singing songs like “If I Loved You” and “I Could Have Danced All Night” until you die!
-(We adore both of those songs, but there’s only so many times a girl can sing them before she goes in search of something new.)
+(We adore both of those songs, but there’s only so many times a girl can sing them for a casting director before she goes in search of something new.)

 There are plenty of gorgeous, soaring legit songs that leave your audience smiling and let you work through your full range!

 So!
 Whether you’re looking for soprano songs to sing for musical theatre auditions, or you need something to for a benefit or concert, we’ve got you covered!
-Here are 10 of our recent finds.
+Here are 10 of our recent finds for the best Broadway soprano solos.
 We’re including the links to the sheet music where we can; these are affiliate links, which means that we might get a small commission if you buy through the link (this doesn’t affect your purchase price, of course).
 Thanks for helping Theater Love spread the joy of theater!